thaler-lab/PyFJCore/README.md

 The FastJet [documentation](http://fastjet.fr/repo/doxygen-3.3.4/) and [manual](http://fastjet.fr/repo/fastjet-doc-3.3.4.pdf) contain helpful information for the classes and methods in PyFJCore.
 Not all FastJet classes are wrapped in PyFJCore, primarily just `PseudoJet`, `JetDefinition`, `ClusterSequence`, and `Selector`.

-A few modifcations have been made to fjcore to make it more amenable to wrapping in Python.
-SWIG automatically converts return values of `std::vector<PseudoJet>` to Python tuples, making a copy in the process.
-Another copy is be required to pass a Python iterable to methods that accept `const std::vector<PseudoJet> &`.
-The `PseudoJetContainer` class has been defined in order to avoid this coercion and unnecessary copying.

-### `PseudoJetContainer`

-A [`PseudoJetContainer`](https://github.com/pkomiske/PyFJCore/blob/main/pyfjcore/fjcore.hh#L514-L535) is a struct holding a `std::vector<fastjet::PseudoJet>`.
-This avoids SWIG's automatic coercion to native Python containers that would require copying.
-This coercion is still possible if desired by explicit tuple/lsit construction, e.g. `tuple(pjcontainer)` or `list(pjcontainer)`.
-A `PseudoJetContainer` can be indexed, assigned to, or modified (by deleting elements) as if it were a vector of PseudoJets.
-The wrapper code has been modified so that methods that accept `const std::vector<PseudoJet> &` will accept a `PseudoJetContainer` without any copying.
-The `vector` property can be used to access the underlying `vectorPseudoJet` (SWIG's wrapper of `std::vector<fastjet::PseudoJet>`) directly.

 ### Python User Info

 A Python object can be attached to a `PseudoJet` using the `.set_python_info()` method.
 It can be accessed as `.python_info()`.